Women in Asia: India

 Leader of the Opposition.
 As of 2011, the Speaker of the Lok Sabha and the Leader of the Opposition in the Lok Sabha (Lower House of the parliament) were women.

+Taiwan

 Tsai Ing-wen, elected as president of Taiwan in 2016.
 She is the first Asian female elected as either head of state or head of government without political family background.